If you’ve been following along on Instagram you will have seen that I’ve just returned from an incredible 3-day trip to Iceland.

 I’d loved seeing Reykjavik in a completely different light to the last time I was here and even discovered some pretty parks and gardens.

 If it’s your first time in Reykjavik and you’re short on time then I recommend taking the Reykjavik Walking Tour.
 The city is small so you can easily walk around it all but a guided walk with a knowledgeable local guide will ensure you see everything and learn more than you would alone.
+It saves any aimless wandering (which I do love when I’ve got lots of time) and means you’ll see all the highlights.

 Update: I’ve had SO many people email and ask for Begga’s contact details.
-You can email here at [email protected]
+You can email here at [email protected].

 I began with seafood chowder which arrived in a way I’d never seen it served before.
 My chowder was bubbling and boiling in the pot and my seafood was raw on the side of my board.
 I hesitated for a moment, unsure what I was meant to do.
 There’s nothing worse than looking like an idiot when you’re eating on your own in a restaurant!
 I finally realised what I was meant to do and added my raw seafood to the soup to cook.
 A few moments later it was ready and absolutely delicious.